+King’s Road combines the royal history of its origins with a unique status as the birthplace of the 20th Century’s most iconic cultural and fashion movements.
 You don’t walk the King’s Road.
 You strut.
-You parade.
 First, it’s King Charles himself – the road’s original romper – on a jaunt to Kew Gardens, flaunting his latest waistcoat of Indian silk, pearl buttons and silver thread.

 Then it’s Mary Quant, hiding so she can overhear what passers-by will say about her upside-down mannequins in the window.
 It’s the girls in purple catsuits, flying down the road on mopeds to hand-deliver someone their Cherry Red soda.
 It’s Vivienne Westwood, sending her brethren out under battleship skies in “rubberwear for the office.”
 It’s the New Wave, the new royals of the road, jostling for pavement space with the miniskirts and punks and tourists and police.
 “We wanted people to stop and look,” Mary wrote.
 “We wanted to shock people.”